-Potential Funding: The cost will be paid for by the County's operating budget.
+Potential Funding: The cost will be paid for by the County's general fund.

 Status: Carried forward.
 This has been completed annually and will continue to be an ongoing effort.

 2. Create public information brochure on hazards associated with flooding.